doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ## Apply The Context You Know To The Responses Again

 So we need to adjust the filepaths again.
-This time, I asked copilot inline in the script editor to set the temp directory to find input files.
+This time, I asked copilot inline in the editor to set the temp directory to find input files.

 > set to same as script dir by default.

 Now need to replace the script in the target env again.

-It runs!

 ```sh
 krypton4@bandit:/krypton/krypton4$ python3 /tmp/tmp.qMFHnR41zp/calculate-shifts.py